CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 ---

-## Google Workspace to Google Workpsace
+## Google Workspace to Google Workspace
 {: .no_toc }

 Before starting your migration project, make sure you have setup <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/GoogleTenant.html">the Google Workspace tenants</a> using the endpoint configuration guide.
 Be sure to validate both tenants have passed their connectivity tests with no errors.